-Just because you’re on vacation, you don’t have to stop being nice to our planet!
+Just because you’re on vacation, doesn’t mean you can stop being nice to our planet!
 Here are 17 tips to help you be the most energy efficient traveler you can be!

 1) Reusable straws: As you might have heard, Starbucks is phasing out plastic straws!
 I am hoping that this is a trend that pressures other major companies to say “adios” to the one-use straw.
 In the meantime, consumers can focus their efforts on buying reusable ones instead.
-You can buy reusable glass, plastic, or steel straws and they are inexpensive and convenient enough to fit in a purse or backpack.
-Unfortunately, these seemingly harmless pieces of plastic will end up in a turtle’s throw.
+You can buy reusable glass, plastic, or steel straws.
+They are inexpensive and convenient enough to fit in a purse or backpack.
+Unfortunately, these seemingly harmless pieces of plastic will end up in a turtle’s throat.
 I know I don’t want that on my conscience.
 Do you?

 2) Don’t stop for the monkeys: Ok, ok.
 I fell for this one!
 I was in China and stumbled across a group of adorable little monkeys in costumes.
 I took pictures with them for only a dollar, but now I feel so guilty.
 I am a huge animal person, so I’m not gonna lie… I had a blast playing with the tiny monkeys and still have fond memories of them; however, please, do NOT make the mistake I did!
 Do not fall for these monkeys.
 Although they may look adorable, the way they were (probably) taken from their natural habitat and their mothers as infants is not as cute.